ckb-next/ckb-next/DAEMON.md

 **WARNING:** Improper use of `fwupdate` may brick your device; use this command *at your own risk*.
 I accept no responsibility for broken keyboards.

-The latest RGB keyboard firmware may be found here:
+The latest RGB keyboard firmwares may be found here:
 * K65: http://www3.corsair.com/software/HID/K65RGB.zip
 * K70: http://www3.corsair.com/software/HID/K70RGB.zip
 * K95: http://www3.corsair.com/software/HID/K95RGB.zip